|VEEK-MT User Manual

 Please note that all the source codes are provided "as-is".
 For further support or modification, please contact Terasic Support and your request will be transferred to Terasic Design Service.

 More resources about IP and Dev.
-Kit are available on Altera User Forums.
+Kit are available on Intel User Forums.

 - Video and Embedded Evaluation Kit - Multi-touch Camera